Centre for Economic Performance

 Other roles

-In 2000 he was made a member of the House of Lords, and until 2019 was a member of its Economic Affairs Committee.
-Since then he has also served on the Gambling Industry Committee, but in 2022 returned to the Economic Affairs Committee.
-Richard is also deeply concerned about climate change.
-In 2014 he proposed, with six other colleagues, a Global Apollo Programme of internationally coordinated research to produce cheap, clean energy within 10 years, which provided the model for Mission Innovation - the major international programme launched by Presidents Obama, Modi and Hollande in Paris in November 2015.
+He is deeply concerned about climate change.
+In 2014 he proposed, with six other colleagues, a Global Apollo Programme of internationally coordinated research to produce cheap, clean energy within 10 years.
+This provided the model for Mission Innovation - the major international programme launched by Presidents Obama, Modi and Hollande in Paris in November 2015, which has doubled public expenditure on clean energy research and development worldwide.

-Former ESRC executive chair Jennifer Rubin said:
+ESRC executive chair Jennifer Rubin said:

 “The impact of Lord Layard’s work can be seen in so many areas across the fields of education, employment, mental health and climate change and his influence is felt in academic research, public policy, community engagement – and across the political spectrum.”